nyholku/purejavahidapi/README.md

 In someways this is early days but the code is actual daily production use in the <a href="http://www.sparetimelabs.com/eazycnc/welcome/welcome.php" target ="eazycnc"> EazyCNC Project </a> so there is some credibility.

-The basic input/output report functionality has been tested an all supported platforms and works but some of the less common features (like feature reports) have not been tested because of lack of suitable test hardware.
+The basic input/output report functionality has been tested on all supported platforms and works but some of the less common features (like feature reports) have not been tested because of lack of suitable test hardware.

 At this stage some API breakage as the library matures towards simplicity maybe expected.